 Dwelling Remains and a Date

-The 2003 excavation revealed a circular soil stain in the first quadrant, known as feature one.
+The 2003 excavation revealed a circular soil stain in the first quadrant, known as Feature One.
 The archeologists recognized the soil characteristics as markers of the remains of a house cellar.
-Feature one was only 12-ft square.
+Feature One was only 12 feet square.
 The small feature would have been located under the floorboards of a simple domestic dwelling.
-A common way of discarding household trash was to dump it into a cellar hole dug below the floorboards.
-The soil in feature one was rich in ash (from a fireplace or hearth in the dwelling) and various types of trash.
-Many artifacts dating from 1655 – 1680 were uncovered, including a 1664 coin minted in the Isle of Wight, a piece of window lead stamped with a maker’s mark and the date 1663, North Devon wares (pottery), lead-back tin glazed plates, tobacco pipe fragments, white metal buttons, and oyster and animal bone remains.
+A common way of discarding household trash was to dump it into a cellar dug below the floorboards.
+The soil in Feature One was rich in ash (from a fireplace or hearth in the dwelling) and various types of trash.
+Many artifacts dating from 1655 to 1680 were uncovered, including a 1664 coin minted in the Isle of Wight, a piece of window lead stamped with a maker's mark and the date 1663, North Devon wares (pottery), lead-back tin glazed plates, tobacco pipe fragments, white metal buttons, and oyster and animal bone remains.

 The window lead was dated and stamped at the time it was forged, which would closely correspond to when the house was constructed.
 Together with the 1664 coin, the window lead date means there was no house, cellar, or body earlier than 1663.
 This date is the terminus post quem for the grave, the earliest year the person could have been buried.